Motor vehicle collisions

-If you are involved in a motor accident, the law requires you to do certain things.
-This applies whether the accident was with another motor vehicle, another user of the road or an object along the road.
+If you are involved in a motor collision , the law requires you to do certain things.
+This applies whether the collision was with another motor vehicle, another user of the road or an object along the road.
 There are also things it is advisable to do for safety reasons and to help reduce your possible financial loss.